Controlling Dopamine for Motivation, Focus, and Satisfaction

 This is why so many people feel stuck in a cycle of chasing the next high, such as getting likes on Instagram, eating a sweet treat, or having a late-night scroll session.
 Yet these never feel truly fulfilling.

-Ultra-processed, highly palatable foods (loaded with sugar, refined carbs, salt, and fats) hijack dopamine more strongly than natural foods
+• Ultra-processed, hyper-palatable foods hijack dopamine far more strongly than natural foods

 The same brain pathway that helps us find food also gets us into trouble in a world of abundance.